Stoppedwumm-Studios/STScenes/tutorial/README.md

 local STScenes = require(NEWEST ASSET ID HERE)
 ```

-in your Script and test run to look for any errors with your init Scene
+in your Script and test run to look for any errors with your Init Scene

 If the scene loads correctly, you should have done everything right!